-If the parties to an action are unable to amicably resolve their custody issues, any party may petition the Court and ask that the matter be referred to the Child Custody Services Office for a Mediation Conference to be held.
+If the parties to an action are unable to amicably resolve their custody issues, any party may request that the matter be referred to Child Custody Services for a Mediation Conference to be held.

-A Mediation fee of $100.00* shall be made payable to the Prothonotary's Office upon the filing of any petition asking for a referral to the Child Custody Services Office.
-An Order signed by the Judge is required before a mediation conference can be scheduled.
-Once a Referral Order is received, a Mediation Conference will be scheduled, generally within four to six weeks of the date of the Order.
+A Mediation fee of $100.00* shall be made payable by cash or money order to the Prothonotary's Office upon the filing of any request asking for a referral to the Child Custody Services Office.
+Once a request is received, a Mediation Conference will be scheduled, generally within four to six weeks of the date of the Order.
 The purpose of the Mediation Conference is for the parties to attempt to amicably resolve the matter. *All fees are subject to change.

 If the matter is not resolved at the Custody Mediation Conference, the next step would depend on the type of case.

-If the contested issue is one of Primary Custody and the Mediation Conference is unsuccessful, the Child Custody Mediator/Hearing Officer may hold a Pre-Hearing Conference to obtain information which may include interviewing mature children.
+If the the Mediation Conference is unsuccessful, the Child Custody Mediator/Hearing Officer may hold a Pre-Hearing Conference to obtain information which may include interviewing children.
 A Pre-Hearing Conference may be held immediately following the Mediation Conference.
-Following the Pre-Hearing Conference, the Court may enter an Interim Order that will become final unless either party makes a request within 30 days for Hearing before the Court.
-If a request for a Hearing is made, the Court will schedule a Custody Trial.
+Following the Pre-Hearing Conference, the Court may enter an Interim Order that will become final unless either party makes a request within 30 days for a Hearing before the Mediator or the Court.
+If a timely request for a Hearing is made, a custody trail will be scheduled.

 Frequently Asked Questions regarding Custody